 Asquith Street Reserve

-On the smaller side, Asquith Street Reserve in Claremont is the perfect playground for smaller dogs and it’s right next to the Mt Claremont Village Bakery, so you can get a treat on the way home.
+On the smaller side, Asquith Street Reserve in Claremont is the perfect playground for smaller dogs and it’s right next to the Mount Claremont Village Bakery, so you can get a treat on the way home.
 Saturday morning made!

 Image credit: Elle Borgward